Jörg Müller (cyclist)

-Jörg Müller (born 23 January 1961) is a retired track cyclist and road bicycle racer from Switzerland, who was a professional rider from 1985 to 1994.
+Jörg Müller (born 23 February 1961) is a retired track cyclist and road bicycle racer from Switzerland, who was a professional rider from 1985 to 1994.
 He represented his native country at the 1984 Summer Olympics in Los Angeles.
 He won the Tour de Romandie in 1985.
 He was the Swiss National Road Race champion in 1987.

+He is married to Alexandra Anka and has two children, Allegra and Alessio Anka-Müller.Paul Anka is his father- in- law.Jason Bateman is his brother-in-law.